 The governance framework of the Trust is defined in the information on the Trust Board and its Committees and the Council of Governors in Section 2 of the Annual Report.
 It explains the scope of each Committee and the issues reported to it.
-The attendance of Non-Executive Directors and Executive Directors at Board and Committee meetings is detailed on page 39 of the Report.
+The attendance of Non-Executive Directors and Executive Directors at Board and Committee meetings is detailed on pages XX and XX of the Report.